 What's nice about Pittsburgh is that it has big-city amenities, yet retains a small-town feel.
 The city's unique neighborhoods stand as proud symbols of ethnic diversity: Squirrel Hill, home of one of the region's largest Jewish populations; Bloomfield, known as “Little Italy”; the North Side, with traces of the old German community that immigrated in the early 19th century; and Polish Hill, where Polish immigrants settled in the late 1800s.
 In all, Pittsburgh has nearly 90 neighborhoods.

 All Pittsburghers come together to demonstrate spirit for their beloved sports teams: the Steelers (football), Penguins (hockey) and Pirates (baseball).
-Home games are a sea of black and gold as devoted fans show off the colors adopted by all three teams—it's a brave soul who dons an opposing team's jersey.
+Home games are a sea of black and gold as devoted fans show off the colors adopted by all three teams.

 Tradition also plays a part in the form of food icons and the friendly neighborhood grocer.
 Pittsburghers grew up with Isaly's Chipped Chopped Ham in the fridge, a household staple since the 1930s still satisfying cravings today.
 Many locals consider Sarris Candies to be one of the nation's best confectioners, and numerous pubs and restaurants continue to serve pierogis, those soul-satisfying dumplings filled with such ingredients as potatoes, cheese, bacon and sauerkraut.
 Generations of Pittsburghers have sampled the namesake beer of Iron City Brewing Co., a fixture since 1861 and once delivered to homes via horse-drawn carriage.
 In the Strip District, named for a narrow plot of land between the river and the hillside, you'll find mom and pop businesses devoted entirely to popcorn, cheese, freshly baked bread, biscotti, coffee and other culinary delights.
 Stores like Pennsylvania Macaroni Co., with its remarkable selection of pastas, olive oil and all things Italian, and Wholey's fish market, where patrons still line up and take a number on busy Saturdays to snare a fresh catch, are like family to Strip District shoppers.